AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 ---
 # [!DNL Composable Catalog Data Model]

 A product catalog is the backbone of online shopping experiences.
-They are essential for enabling customers to browse, search, and make purchases.
+Product catalogs enable customers to browse, search, and make purchases.
 To achieve operational efficiency, an ecommerce product catalog benefits from reflecting the company's business structure as closely as possible.
 Businesses need to sell different products at different prices depending on geographic market, distribution channel, customer segment, and other variables.
 To achieve this flexibility, an ecommerce platform must provide a flexible catalog data model that allows companies to produce variations of their product catalog that adapt to these scenarios.
 Adobe Commerce's Composable catalog data model (CCDM) helps to solve these friction points.
 CCDM is a collection of APIs that merchants can use to create and manage product catalogs for headless commerce implementations.
 This API-first approach allows businesses to set up catalogs that align with their business structure and go-to-market strategies.

->[!NOTE]
->
+## Architecture

+CCDM is a highly scalable and flexible catalog data model which unlocks multi-brand, multi-business unit, multi-language use cases with ease.
+The model replaces the use of the classic Adobe Commerce product scopes (website, store, storeview) with new CCDM product scopes (channel, policy, and scope (locale)).

+The following diagram displays a high-level view of the CCDM framework.

+![[!DNL Composable Catalog Data Model] Architecture](assets/ccdm-architecture.png)

+At the top of this diagram, catalog data (PIM, ERP, and so on) is ingested into the CCDM framework.
+This catalog data contains SKUs.
+Each SKU contains scope details (locale) and product attributes, which map to the new CCDM product scopes (channels, policies, and price books).

+When all this data is ingested into the CCDM framework, the result is a new base catalog that is available in the Catalog Service data pipeline.
+In the next part of the diagram, you see multiple channels.
+Each channel represents a business unit.
+For example, "Texas retail", "Texas retail seasonal", and so on.
+As you can see from the diagram, locales, policies, and price books can all be shared across channels.​

+Finally, the diagram shows how this distinct catalog data can be surfaced in various locations, such as in an Edge Delivery Services storefront, marketplace, advertisement channel, a custom micro-storefront, and so on.

+To learn how you can ingest your catalog data into CCDM using the catalog data ingestion API and how set up your locales, policies, and price books using the catalog management and rules API, see the [developer documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/).

->To learn about the APIs that CCDM provides for creating and managing your commerce catalog, see the [developer documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/).
+To learn more about the concepts that make up CCDM, see the following sections.

 ## Product catalog management